 As a matter of fact, they could end up being the best of friends by the time the cruise is over.

-On the other hand, there may be women who would rather pay the higher price in order to have their own cabin.
+On the other hand, there may be women who would rather pay a higher price in order to have their own cabin.
 If that’s the case, it doesn’t mean they can’t meet new people and make new friends.

 Besides, cruising by yourself means you are only responsible for your own pleasure and not someone else’s as well.